In 2016, through Kleuren voor Volwassenen, I received this Saint Nicholas (‘Sinterklaas’ in Dutch) children’s coloring book from publisher BBNC.

 Well, this coloring book fits perfectly in this tradition as a shoe present.
 And while coloring the children can anticipate on the arrival of Saint Nicholas, who’s on his way all the way from Spain to celebrate his birthday on Dec.
 5th!

 So fathers, mothers, grandpa’s and grandma’s, and of course Saint Nicholas and Zwarte Piet, please order rapidly!
 The sooner this lovely children’s Saint Nicholas coloring book will be in all the little shoes!
-It’s available at Bol.com for only € 6,99 (excl. shipping)!
-To make things easy for you, you’ll only have to click on the image below.
+It’s available at Bol.com for only € 6,99 (excl. shipping and as of Nov.
+1st 2020 only for the Netherlands and Belgium)!

 Please share this review also on Facebook and Twitter.
 Thanks!